fbpx

 A boss always has a weaker team.
 The team can’t accomplish as much because they’re not empowered.
 The team is also weaker because the boss doesn’t want strong employees that might shine brighter than he does.

 4. Leaders value respect.
 A boss wants to be feared.
 On the surface, they might appear to be similar, but the differences are striking.
-A leader is willing to use his enthusiasm, skill, and expertise to encourage others to respect and follow him.
+A leader is willing to use his/her enthusiasm, skill, and expertise to encourage others to respect and follow him/her.
 A boss uses fear and threats to gain compliance.

 Leaders have the best wishes of their followers.
 Those that follow a boss secretly want him to fail.